Prime your NLE Audio Channel by White Rabbit Audio Presets

 I hope this article helps you approach audio channels and audio clips differently, priming your project ready for audio post production… let us know how you get on!

-Wind Noise Reduction, Dialogue Focus and 39 other essential post production plugins priced at $10
+Wind Noise Reduction, Dialogue Focus and 39 other essential NLE post production presets

 find out more White Rabbit Audio Presets